Ayurvedic Nutrition

 Learn to make kitchari, Ayurveda's most nourishing meal.
 Simple one-pot recipe with variations for every body type, plus tips for cleansing and digestion.

-Kitchari is a simple one-pot meal of rice and mung dal that Ayurveda considers the most easily digestible food.
+Kitchari is a simple one-pot meal of rice and mung dal that Ayurveda considers the most easily digestible food there is.
 It balances all three body types, supports gentle detoxification, and is the foundation of Ayurvedic cleansing.
-Find Your Body Type to customise your kitchari.
+Find your body type to customise yours.

 Why Kitchari Is Ayurveda's Perfect Meal

-In Ayurveda, kitchari (pronounced kich-a-ree) holds a special place as the most balanced, digestible, and nourishing meal you can eat.
-This simple combination of basmati rice and split yellow mung dal, cooked with digestive spices and ghee, has been used for thousands of years as both everyday nourishment and therapeutic food.
+In Ayurveda, kitchari (pronounced kich-a-ree) holds a special place.
+The most balanced, digestible and nourishing meal you can eat.
+This simple combination of basmati rice and split yellow mung dal, cooked with digestive spices and ghee, has been used for thousands of years as both everyday food and therapeutic medicine.
+Research on personalised nutrition increasingly backs the Ayurvedic principle that digestibility and individual constitution matter as much as nutrient content.

-- Strengthen Agni (digestive fire) while being gentle on the stomach
+• Strengthens Agni while being gentle on the stomach

 The Basic Kitchari Recipe